A powerful but underutilized feature in Lightroom is the Lightroom Book Module.

 You can move a text box up and down the page with the Offset slider.
-The Top and Bottom buttons allow for the automatic placement of the text in relation to images.
+The Top and Bottom buttons can be used to place text automatically.

 To choose a font for your text, click on the Type Menu.
 This will display the many available typefaces and other customizing options.

 While working on your book, you might realize some of the images need further retouching.
-Or you may also want to make universal changes to all the images, like increase the sharpening level.
+Or you may also want to make changes to all of the images, like increase the amount of sharpening.

 Check and Proof Your Book Before Printing

-You can turn these guides off if you find them too much of a distraction while you’re creating your layout.
-Don’t forget to turn them back on and check for production errors before printing.
+However, you can turn these guides off if you’re distracted by them while creating your layout.
+Turn them back on and check for errors before you send to print.

-Mistakes in retouching are more obvious in print and easier to pick up on than they are on the screen.
+Mistakes in retouching are more evident in print and easier to pick up on than they are on the screen.

 Note that the cost of shipping a single item may be almost as much as the book.
 But it’s not as costly as ordering many that you end up not using because they’re faulty somehow.

-To deliver the book to Blurb, click the Send Book to Blurb button.
-This is in the lower right corner of your screen above the filmstrip.
+Click the Send Book to Blurb button to send it to be printed.
+You can find it in the lower right corner of your screen above the filmstrip.

-If you’re producing the book as a PDF or JPG, click the Export Book to PDF/JPG button.
+To save your document as a PDF or JPG, select Export Book to PDF/JPG button.
 Make sure you have selected either of those options in Book Settings first.